10 Best Web Analytics Tools in 2026 (Tested and Compared)

 Why it’s #1: Most web analytics tools make you choose between privacy compliance and feature depth.
 Swetrix gives you both, plus experimentation and performance monitoring in the same platform.
 For web developers working with Bootstrap or any modern framework, the lightweight script and SPA support make it an especially good fit.

-2. Plausible Analytics — Simplest Privacy-First Dashboard
+2. Plausible Analytics: Simplest Privacy-First Dashboard

 Best for: Site owners who want the simplest possible website analytics tool.
+Pricing: From $9/month (10K pageviews).
+Self-hosted: free.
+Privacy: Cookieless, open-source, EU-hosted.

 Plausible Analytics is the opposite of feature bloat.
 Everything lives on a single page: pageviews, unique visitors, bounce rate, visit duration, top pages, referrers, and countries.
 The tracking script is under 1KB, making it one of the lightest web analytics tools available.